uswds/uswds-site/pages/performance/how.md

 1. [{{ subnav.text }}]({{ subnav.href }})
 {% endunless %}{% endfor %}

 To make the guide easier to follow, we’ll be taking an actual site, [dashboard.cloud.gov](https://dashboard.fr.cloud.gov), through the entire process.
-The dashboard is a user interface for the [cloud.gov platform](https://cloud.gov).
-The cloud.gov platform allows government agencies to launch servers and sites with ease in the same vein as private products.
-The examples  will be in a blue box.
+The dashboard is a user interface for the [cloud.gov platform](https://cloud.gov), which allows government agencies to launch servers and sites with ease in the same vein as private products.
+Throughout this guide, we'll use callouts like the one below to highlight specific examples:

 {% include perf_example.html
   text='Examples will be displayed in a box like this.'